rpzdb/docs/source/includes/_zones.md

 }
 ```

-This endpoint create a zone.
+This endpoint create a rpz zone.

 ### HTTP Request